corliss5156/Hungry-No-More/README.md

 ###  About

-This telegram bot is a means for charities to imburse funds to users.
+This telegram bot is funds distribution system.
+It allows user to user transaction and ordering of items via the orders interface.

+### Features
+1. CRUD of Users of types `admin`,  `seller`, `consumer`
+2. Transaction between Users.
+3. Checking individual balance.
+4. Imbursing funds to circulation.
+5. Inventory Management and ordering.

 ```
 $ git clone https://github.com/orzymandias/telegram-transaction-bot.git